-When it is not possible for the sperm to travel beyond the testicles to reach the penis for ejaculation, then sperm can be retrieved by two different methods: TESE (testicular sperm extraction) and PESA (percutaneous epididymal sperm aspiration).
+When it is not possible for the sperms to travel beyond the testicles to reach the penis for ejaculation, then sperms can be retrieved by two different methods: TESE (testicular sperms extraction) and PESA (percutaneous epididymal sperms aspiration).

-PESA is a minimally invasive technique which is used to extract sperm from the epididymis under local anaesthesia with a fine needle.
-If sperm cannot be retrieved using this method then the patient may have to proceed to TESE which is also a minimally invasive procedure performed under local or general anaesthesia, and is used to extract sperm from the testicles.
+PESA is a minimally invasive technique which is used to extract sperms from the epididymis under local anaesthesia with a fine needle.
+If sperms cannot be retrieved using this method then the patient may have to proceed to TESE which is also a minimally invasive procedure performed under local or general anaesthesia, and is used to extract sperms from the testicles.

-Sperm obtained from either the testicles or the epididymis will usually have poor motility.
-Therefore, in order to improve the chances of fertilisation the sperm are usually microinjected into each egg by ICSI.
+sperms obtained from either the testicles or the epididymis will usually have poor motility.
+Therefore, in order to improve the chances of fertilization the sperms are usually microinjected into each egg by ICSI.